 - Yvonne Chappell, Head of Travel, Tourism and Leisure, Grant Thornton

-- Franklin Mac, Tax Senior Manager, Grant Thornton
+- Franklin Mac, VAT, Senior Manager, Grant Thornton

-- Justin Rix, Head of Talent Advisory, Grant Thornton
+- Justin Rix, Head of People Advisory, Grant Thornton

 - Bethan Gill, Talent Solutions Associate Director, Grant Thornton